 The NFRN’s code of practice on displaying top shelf titles.

-With express permission of the publishers of adult top-shelf titles, the NFRN recommends the following Code of Practice:
+With the expressed permission of the publishers of adult top-shelf titles, the NFRN recommends the following Code of Practice:

 Adult Top-Shelf Titles: